Wisdoms and Family

 That night, the familiar ghost train passing by our house bellowed a mourning cry that I never could.
 Near her tracks, the sobbing waves of rice paddies sent their last goodbye through the wind up to the summer crescent moon, where I believe Mai Si still sits.

-Mai Si's mother, who is not my biological aunt but often cared for us like we were her own children, is arguably the best cook in our family.
-Mai Si's death took away a piece of her heart that will never return, but to add insult to injury, my aunt soon found out afterwards that due to medical reasons, she would never be able to have a biological child again - a devastating blow to a nurturing woman who only ever wanted to be a mother.
+Mai Si's death took away a piece of her heart that will never return, but to add insult to injury, my aunt soon found out afterwards that due to medical reasons, she would NEVER be able to have a biological child again - a devastating blow to a nurturing woman who only ever wanted to be a mother.
 Time and the adoption of our new cousin assuaged the deeply-cut wounds, but the heartache remains.
-To me, my aunt was never less of a mother.
+Though people around her branded an invisible “childless lady” Scarlett letter on her chest, to me, my aunt was never less of a mother.

 “Bún Riêu” was one of my aunt’s signature dishes that holds a special place in my memories.
 She often cooked them before and even after Mai Si’s death, as we gathered at grandma’s house for Sunday supper under dim fluorescent lights flickering to the rhythm of cicadas serenading the distant summer sunset.